 Although newer builds were successfully run against that commit, as you can see on the screen above, the failed build is the one that prevails on the commit screen.

-In order to understand what is causing this, we need to clarify how Bitbucket Server works and why it has a list of builds for a single commit.
+To understand what is causing this, we need to clarify how Bitbucket Server works and why it has a list of builds for a single commit.

 Bitbucket Server is designed this way because, for a given commit, a build result should (in theory) be the same every time for a given state of the code base.
-Of course, things can go wrong in a build environment that aren't related to the code itself, so Bitbucket Server will happily accept an updated status notifications for the same build again, showing the most recent result.
+Of course, things can go wrong in a build environment that isn't related to the code itself, so Bitbucket Server will happily accept an updated status notification for the same build again, showing the most recent result.
 With Atlassian's build system (Bamboo), we include the build number in the status description to provide a visual indication, but not in the build key (see link above for more details on "build number" and "build key").
-This design is also influenced by the behaviour of pull requests where restrictions can be implemented on build status.
+This design is also influenced by the behaviour of pull requests where restrictions can be implemented on the build status.